-Steering Shaft Orientation - Reassembly Tip
+Steering Shaft Reassembly Tip - Orientation Upper to Lower Shaft

 Notice: If for some reason you lose the original orientation of the steering shaft yoke #44 to the lower shaft #47, you will find that you will have two possible ways to reassemble this connection.
 If you look closely at the steering shaft yoke, you will note that the end that points at the steering wheel has two machined flats, one on each side.
 However, one flat is longer than the other.
 This is important because the carrier #4 has a flat that must mate with the long flat.
 The carrier also has the turn signal cancelling tabs molded into it.